The best GIC rates in Canada

 EQ Bank GIC Rates

-EQ Bank GIC rates are among the best GICs offered in Canada.
-Interest earned on GIC investments is paid annually and insured by the CDIC.
+EQ Bank GIC rates are among the best GICs offered in Canada and are CDIC-insured.
+Interest earned on GIC investments is paid annually.
 A minimum investment of $100 is required to open an account with EQ Bank.
 The Toronto-based independent bank offers competitive GIC rates to all Canadians, excluding residents living in Quebec.

 Oaken Financial GIC Rates

-Oaken Financial GIC rates are CDIC-insured and offer a competitive rate of 1.40% for a one-year term.
+Oaken Financial GIC rates are some of the best GICs offered in Canada and are CDIC-insured, offering a competitive rate for one-year term GICs.
 Interest on GICs is paid annually and not compounded.
-Since Oaken Financial offers one of the best GIC rates in Canada, a minimum investment of $1,000 is required.
+Since Oaken Financial offers one of the best GIC rates on the market, a minimum investment of $1,000 is required.
 Oaken Financial is an independent bank eligible to all Canadian citizens.

 Alterna Bank GIC Rates